Free will: Hard incompatibilism

 Derk Pereboom, Living without Free Will, p. xvi.

 Pereboom calls positions 3 and 4 soft determinism, position 1 a form of hard determinism, position 6 a form of classical libertarianism, and any position that includes having F as compatibilism.

 John Locke denied that the phrase "free will" made any sense (compare with theological noncognitivism, a similar stance on the existence of God).
 He also took the view that the truth of determinism was irrelevant.
-He believed that the defining feature of voluntary behavior was that individuals have the ability to postpone a decision long enough to reflect or deliberate upon the consequences of a choice: "...the will in truth, signifies nothing but a power, or ability, to prefer or choose".
+He believed that the defining feature of voluntary behavior was that people can postpone a decision long enough to reflect or deliberate upon the consequences of a choice: "the will in truth, signifies nothing but a power, or ability, to prefer or choose".

 The contemporary philosopher Galen Strawson agrees with Locke that the truth or falsity of determinism is irrelevant to the problem.
 He argues that the notion of free will leads to an infinite regress and is therefore senseless.
 According to Strawson, if one is responsible for what one does in a given situation, then one must be responsible for the way one is in certain mental respects.
 But it is impossible for one to be responsible for the way one is in any respect.
 This is because to be responsible in some situation S, one must have been responsible for the way one was at S^{−1}.
 To be responsible for the way one was at S^{−1}, one must have been responsible for the way one was at S^{−2}, and so on.
 At some point in the chain, there must have been an act of origination of a new causal chain.
 But this is impossible.
 Man cannot create himself or his mental states ex nihilo.
 This argument entails that free will itself is absurd, but not that it is incompatible with determinism.
 Strawson calls his own view "pessimism" but it can be classified as hard incompatibilism.